cao5zy/slogger/README.md

 **category**: the name of category to filter out the log.
 Examples:
 - `app_all: app` means only the log information with category name `app` can be output to the log file `app.log` at the root of execution folder.
 - `others_all:!, app` means all the log information except with category name `app` can be output to the log file `other.log` at the root of execution folder.
+- `all_all` means all the log information can be ouput to the log file `all.log` at the root of execution folder.